-As of version 6.0.20, Redis Enterprise Software integrates Lightweight Directory Access Protocol (LDAP) authentication and authorization into its role-based access controls (RBAC).
-You can now use LDAP to authorize access to the admin console and to authorize database access.
+Redis Enterprise Software supports Lightweight Directory Access Protocol (LDAP) authentication and authorization through its role-based access controls (RBAC).
+You can use LDAP to authorize access to the admin console and to control database access.

 You can configure LDAP roles using the Redis Enterprise admin console or REST API.